Zac Dysert

 Zac Dysert (born February 8, 1990) is an American former professional football quarterback.
 He played college football for the Miami RedHawks.
 He was selected by the Denver Broncos in the seventh round of the 2013 NFL draft.
-He was on the active roster of the Broncos and Arizona Cardinals but never played in a regular season NFL game.
+He was on the active roster of both the Broncos and Arizona Cardinals but never played in a regular season NFL game.

 Early life

 Zac Dysert is the son of Greg and Carla Dysert.
 He attended Ada High School in Ada, Ohio.
 During his high school football career, he threw for 11,174 yards, which ranks second all-time in Ohio prep history, and passed for 100 touchdowns, including 35 as a senior, for the Bulldogs.
 He twice led Ada High School to the state playoffs, including a 2007 state semifinal appearance.